 If you’re just making minimum payments, it can take many years to emerge from high-interest debts.
 This can be very frustrating, and you may feel like you’ll never escape.
 But you can try new strategies to get your debt paid off faster.
 You may be able to save by making lifestyle changes to decrease your expenses, earning extra money to put toward your debt, or lowering your interest rate with a personal loan or balance transfer, so you pay less over time and more of your monthly payment goes to paying down the principal.

 If you’ve tried everything but still aren’t able to pay off your debt, it may be time to consider bankruptcy to get a fresh start.
-Consulting with a bankruptcy attorney can help you decide if this is the right option for you to eliminate your stressful debt.
+Start our screener now to see if you qualify for free help.
+If your case is complicated, we can help you find a free consultation with bankruptcy attorney to decide if this is the right option for you to eliminate your stressful debt.